Relative Well-Posedness of Truncated Constrained Systems Accompanied by Variational Calculus: Relative Well-Posedness Properties and Coderivative Characterizations

 Yet another issue of its own interest happens to be of high importance for our analysis in infinite-dimensional spaces.
 This addresses the interplay between the weak and strong convergence of sequences.
 The classical {\it Kadec-Klee property} says that

-It is well known (see, e.g., \cite[Proposition~1.4, Chapter II]{deville}) that every locally uniformly convex Banach space with a strictly convex norm enjoys the Kadec-Klee property.
+As well known (see, e.g., \cite[Proposition~1.4, Chapter II]{deville}), every locally uniformly convex Banach space with a strictly convex norm enjoys the Kadec-Klee property.
 By applying Corollary \ref{linear}, we now derive an important convergence result of this type valid in {\it any Banach space}.
-The authors are grateful to one reviewer for providing a proof of this result by constructing an isomorphism between $X\diagup_{\mathrm{ker}A}:=\{\hat{x}:=x+\mathrm{ker}A,\;x\in X\}$ and $AX$ (assumed to be closed) and applying the assumption that $\mathrm{ker}A$ is finite-dimensional.
-Nevertheless, to demonstrate the application of the relative Lipschitz-like property, we prefer to keep our (rather simpler) proof as follows.
+The authors are grateful to one reviewer for providing a proof of this result by constructing an isomorphism between $X\diagup_{\mathrm{ker}A}:=\{\hat{x}:=x+\mathrm{ker}A\ |\;x\in X\}$ and $AX$ (assumed to be closed) and applying the assumption that $\mathrm{ker}A$ is finite-dimensional.
+Nevertheless, to demonstrate the application of the relative Lipschitz-like property, we prefer to keep our (rather simpler) proof as follows. \begin{corollary} Let $X$ and $Y$ be Banach spaces, and let $A\in \mathcal{L}(X,Y)$.
+Suppose that $AX$ is closed in $Y$ and that $\operatorname{dim}(\operatorname{ker} A)<\infty$.
+Then for any $x\in X$, we have